L0615T1C5-216AC-9437/discord-cn/README.md

 ### Installing

 Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
 List your currently installed plugins/mods by running the `mods` command.
-Then, configure all the discord channels

 ### Configuration and Info

-Files are stored in your system. (`C:\users\user\mind_db\database.cn / /home/user/mind_db/database.cn`)
+Files are stored in your system. (`C:\users\user\mind_db\async.cn / /home/user/mind_db/async.cn`)
 This is so the async list and settings are applied to all servers, *if* hosted on the same machine/instance/account.

+To edit settings, use the server-commands provided.
 [core-cn](https://github.com/L0615T1C5-216AC-9437/core-cn) is recommended in order view and edit settings.
-after running the server for the first time, setup all the settings said by the server.
-You will get multiple warnings that things aren't setup.

-Read: Read file by doing `get database`.
+Read: Read file by doing `get afk`.
 This will show all setings and their value.
-Write: Write int/string by doing `putstr`/`putint` `database <key> <value>`.
+Write: Write int/string by doing `putstr`/`putint` `afk <key> <value>`.
-Default: use server command `database-clear` to reset settings.
+Default: use server command `afk-clear` to reset settings.

 ### Contact
 Discord: L0615T1C4L.N16HTM4R3#6238